 The other day I was watching a new Marathi serial ‘Agabai- Sasubai’ The serial revolves around re-marriage or a woman falling in love when she is past per prime.
 This is a pretty novel topic for the Indian audience and so it captured my attention.
 However, when I saw the ‘Mom’ character in the serial, I was suddenly reminded of someone I knew!
 The reason being the Mom in the serial was a typical ‘Adarsh Maa’ character whose life revolves around her child and family.
 I am not saying moms shouldn’t do that, but if it is at the cost of your identity then is it correct?

 Another friend who desperately wants to do something constructive with her free time is not doing it for the fear of antagonizing her only child!
 She was taking some classes at home but her child ended up being fiercely jealous and accused her of dividing her time with others.
-The child believed mom was not giving her enough time, while the friend was unsure how to explain her that it is just a matter of two hours, which is normally the time the child is studying too!
+The child believed mom was not giving her enough time; while the friend was at her wit’s end, trying to explain to her daughter that it is just a matter of two hours, which is normally the time the child is studying too!

 Another woman that I know spends more of her time in the kitchen cooking up dishes that everyone in her family likes.
 She enjoys cooking and does create amazing dishes, but she is not just that!
 She loves traveling, shopping, participating in community activities etc. But she does not do any of the above because she feels guilty of stealing her family time by doing all this.

 The common thread in all the above is the GUILT that the moms feel because they are doing something on their own that genuinely makes them happy!
 Do you see the irony in the situation?